scalacenter/platform/process/src/ornate/policies.md

     1. The branch `platform-release` is used to cut releases.
     1. Modules must use semantic versioning.
     1. Stable versions are released every 12 weeks.
-    1. Modules can only break source and backwards compatibility in major releases, that happen: (a) every 18 months (1 year and 6 months), or (b) when new Scala versions are released.
+    1. Modules can only break forwards or backwards compatibility in major releases, that happen: (a) every 18 months (1 year and 6 months), or (b) when new Scala versions are released.
         *  Unmaintained libraries are removed only in major releases.